MicrosoftDocs/globalization/globalization/localization/localization-overview.md

 Your organization might have some of these capabilities available internally.
 When planning your localization project, you should ensure that all these tasks are handled either in-house or by the agency or freelancers you select.

-## Preparing and delivering materials to translation vemdors
+## Preparing and delivering materials to translation vendors

 You should provide the localization vendor more than just the strings, multimedia files, and any other materials that need to be translated and localized.
 Sharing any reference material you have helps to ensure the quality of the localized product.
 This includes style guides, [translation memories](translation-memories.md) (TMs), and [terminology lists](managing-terminology.md).
 If the vendor is responsible for recreating screenshots in the languages of the translated deliverables, you should provide steps for recreating the screenshot, so that matching screenshots can be taken when the translated UI is available.